 Sure you can go swimming, but there are plenty of other ways to get out on the water.
 From kayaks to snorkel gear to paddle boats to personal floats, they are all available for you to rent.
 Just head over to the beach area and you’ll see the building for rentals

 Just be prepared for the prices.
 Renting snorkel gear cost $20, while a kayak was $34 an hour.
 Even an umbrella for the beach was $26.
 Here’s a full list of prices from a recent trip:

 There Are Lockers to Store Your Valuables

 Want to hit the beach?
-You can leave your valuable with your stuff, but that means having to keep an eye on things.
+You can leave your valuables with your stuff, but that means having to keep an eye on things.
 Instead, there are lockers available for visitors.
 Head up to the rental station (where things like kayaks and snorkel gear are also for rent).
 The cost is $6 for a locker, along with a $6 deposit.

 Need a Shower or Restroom?
 Yep, They Are Available